stashed/website/content/docs/v2023.10.9/addons/elasticsearch/auto-backup/index.md

 namespace/demo-3 created
 ```

-When you install Stash Enterprise version, it will automatically install the necessary addon to backup databases.
+When you install Stash, it will automatically install the necessary addon to backup databases.
 Make sure you have installed the Elasticsearch addon for Stash.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep elasticsearch